As guidance is updated, ACL will post or link to it on this page and share it through the ACL Updates email service.

 Submissions will be accepted on a rolling basis through June 30, 2020.
 Please share your maps using this link.

 - For family caregivers

-- New!
-“Let’s Talk COVID-19” is a guide created by the Washington State Council on Developmental Disabilities to help family, friends, and care providers of people with developmental disabilities as they navigate conversations about COVID-19.
+- “Let’s Talk COVID-19” is a guide created by the Washington State Council on Developmental Disabilities to help family, friends, and care providers of people with developmental disabilities as they navigate conversations about COVID-19.

 - These suggestions for family members and friends who support people living with Alzheimer's disease and similar illnesses were put together by the Emory University Goizueta Alzheimer's Disease Center.
 They also may be helpful for people providing support to loved ones for any reason.